 Julie Krajewski, University of Wisconsin MS graduate 2007, Conservation Biology

-Julie conducted research in Cyamudongo forest fragment near Nyungwe National Park while under the mentorship of CTEC’s founder, Beth Kaplan.
+Julie conducted research in Cyamudongo forest fragment isolated but part of Nyungwe National Park while under the mentorship of CTEC’s founder, Beth Kaplin.
+Julie was enrolled as a graduate student at University of Wisconsin-Madison when she completed the research for her master’s thesis.
 She collected data on human-chimpanzee encounters to help assess the effects of tourism on the chimpanzee community in this forest fragment.
 From the data she was able to provide management recommendations to park management and baseline information that can be compared with future data as chimpanzee tourism progresses at that site.

 Nicole Gross-Camp, Antioch University New England, Environmental Studies PhD graduate 2009

-Nicole first travelled to Nyungwe as a Master’s student at AUNE to study chimpanzee seed dispersal ecology.
+Nicole first travelled to Nyungwe as a Master’s student at AUNE working with Beth Kaplin to study chimpanzee seed dispersal ecology.
 She then returned for her doctoral research to continue studies of primate seed dispersal in the forest.
 More recently she returned to Nyungwe as a senior researcher at Overseas Development Group, University of East Anglia studying payments for ecosystem services in Nyungwe National Park.

 Rachel McShane, Antioch University New England MS graduate 2008, Conservation Biology